-7.4- Two 5-Day intensive sampling events:
+7.4- Two 5-Day intensive sampling events: (PLACEHOLDER)

-In addition to the periodic grab sample program identified in Task 2, two 5-day intensive surveys are also planned during the phase 2 sampling program.
-Grab samples will be collected during each of the two 5-day events, at a frequency of eight (8) per day.
+In addition to the periodic grab sample program identified in Task 2, two 4-day intensive surveys are also planned during the phase 2 sampling program.
+Grab samples will be collected during each of the two 4-day events, at a frequency of six (6) per day.
 These intensive sampling events are needed to properly calibrate the water quality model.
-The sampling parameters and sites will be the same as described under Task 2.
-The first sampling event should be accomplished within a window from June/July of 2012 and the second event within a window from August/September 2012.
+The sampling parameters and sites will be described in an addendum to this QAPP.
+The first sampling event should be accomplished within July of 2012 and the second event within August 2012.
 The intensive sampling task may be adjusted after review of the Phase 1 data.